ʼPhags-pa inspiration for Hangul hypothesis: Early hypotheses

 Since the invention of Hangul, Joseon scholars had long hypothesized a link between Hangul and ʼPhags-pa.
-One early hypothesis that Ledyard could identify was one by Yi Ik (1681–1763), although Yi did not provide much evidence for this conjecture and seemed to confuse ʼPhags-pa with Mongolian script.
+One early hypothesis that Ledyard could identify was one by Yi Ik (1681–1763), although Yi did not provide much evidence for this conjecture and seemed to confuse ʼPhags-pa with the Mongolian script.
 (Note: Ledyard calls the script "Uighur", but based on his description of said script elsewhere, he appears to be describing the Mongolian script and not the Old Uyghur alphabet.)
 Over the following centuries, more Korean scholars made similar conjectures, although Ledyard evaluated almost all their arguments as similarly weak and surface-level.
 Ledyard evaluated one exception favorably: in 1918, historian Yi Nŭnghwa argued Sin Sukchu could speak Mongolian and that the phonetics of Hangul seemed to be derived from a Sino-Mongol rhyme dictionary.
 Ledyard argues that Westerners did not explore the link until the mid-20th century because ʼPhags-pa had not been well known to the West until then.